firsttris/vscode-jest-runner/README.md

 ## The Aim

 Simple way to run or debug a single or multiple test(s) by right-clicking them.
-(as it is possible in IntelliJ / Webstorm)
+(As it is possible in IntelliJ / Webstorm)

 ## Features